Yelling at kids is a hot button subject everywhere we turn, is okay, it is not, let’s find the facts.

 I am not saying I do not want to do it sometimes.
 I yell when I feel out of control, angry, and want authority.
 I’ve learned that it robs me of authority, hurts my relationships, and leaves me feeling like crap.
 I’ve been on a journey of learning and practicing healthier coping tools and spend my days helping caregivers (parents, teachers, nannies, etc.) learn and practice the same.

-As a parent coach, I have made it my life mission to support parents in learning how to navigate difficult times in their homes.
+As a parenting coach, I have made it my life mission to support parents in learning how to navigate difficult times in their homes.

 This NY Times article, “Why You Should Stop Yelling at Your Kids,” made big waves in the parenting community.

-So, let's start the conversation.
-Why should you stop yelling at your children, and how does yelling affect the brain?
+So, let’s start the conversation.
+Why should you stop yelling at your kids, and how does yelling affect the brain?

 How yelling affects the brain, the yeller